 Planning for your Comrades training is important and it starts with planning for your marathon qualifier and understanding the marathon qualification times.
 Note that runners can also qualify on ultras such as 50km and 56km .
 For those runners that won’t have run an early qualifier in October or November, the aim is to run the qualifier sometime between January and the beginning of March.
 This is despite the fact that you have until the beginning of May to qualify.
 Any runner that has not qualified by March, should be worried, as the Comrades high mileage training phase starts in the middle of March and by then you want the qualifier done and dusted.

 There is a Plan B for runners that are unable to qualify by early March, either due to injury, or perhaps not being fast enough.
-Gauteng runners have the Irene 48km race at the beginning of April as an option, and one of the advantages is that the qualifying time on the 48km, is the same as for a 50km.
-This means that a runner doing the 48 km scores two free kilometres, and this can make all the difference for slow runners.
+The plan is to select a 48km ultra in early April and the advantages is that the qualifying time on the 48km, is the same as for a 50km.
+This means that a runner doing the 48 km scores two free kilometers, and this can make all the difference for slow runners.
+It also gives a runner more time to build up to qualify.
+The drawback is that it does mean that a runner has to race just as the highest mileage month begins.
+Good options are the Irene 48km on April 5 or the BNAC 48km (Benoni) race on April 19.

 Popular marathon qualifiers

 For runners in South Africa, there are several popular marathon qualifiers.
 The earliest marathons in the year are at the end of January (such as the Akasia and the Johnson Crane).
 The problem though with using them as qualifiers, is that they are early in the year, and many runners aren’t ready yet for a marathon.
-To run well at the end of January, means that a runner has to train well through December and the holidays.
-A good rule of thumb is to plan for a three month build up to the qualifier.
+To run well at the end of January, means that a runner must have trained well through December and the holidays.
 Stronger runners can use these January marathons as long training runs though.

 The best time for running a marathon qualifier is in February up to early March.
-Cape runners have the Peninsula marathon in February (but the wind can be a problem).
-The Cango Caves marathon and the Buffs marathon are both in February, and are popular with my runners as they are fast routes.
+Cape runners have the Peninsula marathon on February 15 (but the wind can be a problem).
+The Buffs marathon on February 23 and the Cango Caves marathon on February 28 are both popular with my runners as they are fast routes.

 South Africa’s fastest marathon

-The fastest marathon route in South Africa for a qualifier is the Elands marathon on March 1 in 2025, and most of my Gauteng runners use this race.
+In my opinion, the fastest marathon route in South Africa for a qualifier is the Elands marathon on February 28, and most of my Gauteng runners use this race.
 It runs from Waterval Boven to Ngodwana.
 The only drawback is that it can be hot and humid.
 The timing of this marathon is also perfect as a runner can then rest for a week, and then start the big mileage build up.
-On the same weekend is the Vaal marathon (March 2), and it is also a good route.
+On the same weekend is the Vaal marathon (March 1), and it is also a good route.

 For KZN runners, there is the Hillcrest marathon on February 9 (quite hilly).
-The Durban City marathon is now on May 4, so too late for a qualifier.
+The Durban Best of the Best marathon is on March 1 and a good option.